 Reach for this book when your child feels like their voice is too small or when they struggle to stand firm in their convictions against peer pressure.
 It is the perfect tool for a child who feels 'different' and needs to see that uniqueness is actually a source of power.
 This biography follows Shirley Chisholm from her childhood in Barbados and Brooklyn to her historic run for the presidency, emphasizing her 'unbought and unbossed' spirit.
 Through gentle watercolor illustrations, the story highlights themes of courage, social justice, and resilience.
 It is developmentally ideal for elementary students, offering a relatable look at how a young girl's early experiences shaped a leader who fought for fairness.
 You might choose this to inspire a sense of civic duty or to bolster a child's self-confidence in their own identity.

-An 8-year-old girl who has a strong sense of justice but is perhaps hesitant to speak up in class, or a child from an immigrant background navigating the duality of their cultural heritage and their current home.
+An 8-year-old girl who has a strong sense of justice but is perhaps hesitant to speak up in class.

 Read the 'Unbought and Unbossed' slogan context beforehand.
 The book can be read cold, but explaining what a 'Presidential Primary' is will help younger readers understand the stakes of the final act.
 A parent might see their child being told to 'be quiet' or 'wait your turn' in a way that stifles their natural leadership, or perhaps the child has expressed frustration about things being 'unfair' in their community.